amitxv/PC-Tuning/docs/post-install.md

 - Something not working after disabling services but works once services are re-enabled?
 See [docs/debug-services.md](/docs/debug-services.md)

 ## Configure Device Manager

+> [!WARNING]
+> 💻 If you are configuring a system for general-purpose use such as for work or school, then skip the steps that involve disabling devices as general compatibility is restricted.

 The section is directly related to the [Configure Services and Drivers](#configure-services-and-drivers) section.
 The methodology below will ensure maximum compatibility while services are enabled because devices with an associated driver will be toggled in the ``Services-Disable.bat`` script which means we do not need to permanently disable them.